Shreveport, Louisiana: Economy

-Shreveport was once a major player in United States oil business, and at one time could boast Standard Oil of Louisiana as a locally based company.
+Shreveport was formerly a major player in United States oil business, and once hosted the Standard Oil of Louisiana offices, a branch of Standard Oil.
 The Louisiana branch was later absorbed by Standard Oil of New Jersey.
 Beginning in 1930, United Gas Corporation, the nation's busiest pipeline operator and massive integrated oil company, was headquartered in Shreveport.
 Pennzoil performed a hostile takeover in 1968, and forced a merger.
 In the 1980s, the oil and gas industry suffered a large economic downturn.
-This affected all of the regional economy, and many companies cut back jobs or went out of business, including a large retail shopping mall (South Park Mall) which closed in the late 1990s.
-Its major facilities were adapted for use by Summer Grove Baptist Church.
-Shreveport suffered severely from this recession, and many residents left the area.
+This severely affected the regional economy, and many companies cut back jobs or went out of business, including a large retail shopping mall (South Park Mall) which closed in the late 1990s.
+Shreveport's economy entered a major economic recession, and many residents left the area.

+At one time, Shreveport was home to numerous manufacturers, including Shreveport Operations, a General Motors plant that permanently closed in August 2012.
+The plant produced the Chevrolet Colorado, GMC Canyon, Hummer H3 series, and the Isuzu i-Series.
+In January 2013, the plant was leased from Caddo Parish by Elio Motors.
+However, Elio Motors never went into production at the Shreveport plant.

+In addition to GM, other notable large companies that have had or still have Shreveport manufacturing/assembly or production facilities or operations include: General Electric (electric transformer production), Western Electric (payphone manufacturing, approximately 7,500 employees at its peak, changed ownership through the years but closed in 2001) Honeywell UOP, Libbey-Owens-Ford, Beaird-Poulan (the originator of and, for decades, the only manufacturer of the single-operator chainsaw in the world), Calumet Specialty Products Partners (originally United Gas Corporation's Atlas Processing Unit and then Pennzoil), and Frymaster, LLC (a subsidiary of The Manitowoc Company).
+Today, only Calumet Packaging and Honeywell UOP survive as a large manufacturing employer in Shreveport.

+By 2017, manufacturing and other goods-producing (e.g. petrochemical refining) jobs accounted for just 5% of Shreveport occupations, compared to 8% for the nationwide percentage of the workforce involved in manufacturing.

-Since that time, Shreveport has largely transitioned to a service economy.
+Shreveport has since largely transitioned to a service economy.
 In particular, there has been rapid growth in the gaming industry.
 The city hosts various riverboat gambling casinos, and, before Hurricane Katrina in 2005, was second only to New Orleans in Louisiana tourism.
 Nearby Bossier City is home to one of the three horse racetracks in the state, Louisiana Downs.
 Casinos in Shreveport-Bossier include Sam's Town, Bally's, Horseshoe, Boomtown, and Margaritaville.
 Diamond Jacks Casino (formerly Isle of Capri) closed in 2020.
 The Shreveport-Bossier Convention and Tourist Bureau is the official tourism information agency for the region.
 The bureau maintains a comprehensive database of restaurants, accommodations, attractions, and events.